 You can even do a different movement with each step.
 You can intersperse a regular running motion with an occasional gazelle leap to spice things up.
 Where an elliptical repeats the same movement over and over, the Zero Runner lets you tweak both the shape and length of each stride.

-If you are a runner that hates ellipticals, the Octane Fitness Zero Runner is for you.
+If you are a runner that hates ellipticals, the Zero Runner might be what you are looking for.

 I have a friend who runs 7 miles almost every day, which puts a lot of toll on his body.
 Occasionally he complains about pain and discomfort in his legs and back.